This Easy Black-Eyed Pea Salad is perfect for New Year’s – but will also bring rave reviews at picnics, potlucks and family get-togethers!

 I quickly learned that eating black-eyed peas for New Year’s was a legendary tradition that dated back to the Civil War.
 The story’s told that, during General Sherman’s March in 1864, the Union Army raided the Confederates’ food supplies but left peas and pork.
 They thought these rations were for the animals rather than for human consumption.
 Those supplies ended up as the very thing that got the Southern soldiers through that cold, rough winter.
 Hence black-eyed peas evolved over the years into a representation of good luck.

-Although I’m not a believer in luck coming from the type of food one eats, I love culinary history and have joined my Southern brethren in enjoying black-eyed peas as a New Year’s tradition.
-I guess there would be those who would say I’m not a bonafide southerner, since I don’t serve the customary black-eyed peas cooked for hours with fatback and collard greens; or in a rice dish called Hoppin’ John.
+Although I’m not a believer in luck, I love culinary history and have joined my Southern brethren in enjoying black-eyed peas as a New Year’s tradition.
+I guess there would be those who would say I’m not a bonafide southerner since I don’t serve the customary black-eyed peas cooked for hours with fatback and collard greens; or in a rice dish called Hoppin’ John.
 Instead, each year I enjoy coming up with a simple and healthier way to carry on the New Year’s black-eyed pea tradition.

 This year’s version is an easy black-eyed pea salad with lots of rainbow-hued veggies, all tied together with a super fresh lime-cilantro dressing.
 It’s the kind of fresh, healthy salad you’ll find yourself craving and it’s perfect, on its own or as a side to sandwiches, soups and entrees.